What is Search Engine Optimisation?

-The chances are, you’ve had calls from companies promising to get your website top first page placement for a hefty fee.
-Often these companies can be somewhat unsavoury, promise unrealistic results and should be avoided.
-If you’re in a business sector with several companies offering the same service, chances are your competition has also been approached with the same claim, but the truth is, you can’t all have top first page ranking.
+The chances are, you’ve had calls from companies promising to get your website top first-page placement for a hefty fee.
+Often these companies can be somewhat unsavory, promise unrealistic results and should be avoided.
+If you’re in a business sector with several companies offering the same service, chances are your competition has also been approached with the same claim, but the truth is, you can’t all have a top first-page ranking.

 How I can help

 One Website Design will research your industry sector and location to determine which search terms are most used to find businesses like yours.
 This will allow us to choose the best search terms for your website before the optimization process begins.

 I will submit your website to all the major search engines including Google, Yahoo, and Bing.
 This will help to ensure your business appears in their search results as quickly as possible.

 Website code review

 By reviewing your website code I can make suggestions on where improvements could be made.
 Cleaner code can improve the indexing of your site and also reduce load time for users.